minprog/pyprog/opdrachten/week1/cafeine/venglish.md

 Design your program as described below.
 Complete the docstrings with example calls and return values (step three from the function design recipe), and any other explanations as needed.
-You als have to write code that calls the function.
+Finally, write some code that asks for input and calls the function.

     def calculate_caffeine(coffee: int, tea: int, energy: int, cola: int) -> int:
         """